scionproto/scion/doc/dev/design/anonymous-ISDs.rst

 Nested P-ISDs and Hierarchies
 -----------------------------
 P-ISDs can be nested.
 The current proposal is that P-ISDs must form a "strict" hierarchy: Every P-ISD must be fully enclosed in its parent P-ISD.
-However, private ASes (P-ASes) and private links which do not need to be visible to the parent P-ISD.
+However, private ASes and private links which do not need to be visible to the parent P-ISD.
 In other words, any non-private AS that is part of an P-ISD must also be part of its parent P-ISDs and any parents thereof.